Talk Summaries

 Karma: Twelve-Link Causation

-Katagiri Roshi completely explains the The Twelve-Linked Chain of Causation… presumably, but the audio is lost.
+Katagiri Roshi completely explains the Twelve-Linked Chain of Causation… presumably, but the audio is lost.
 However, there is substantial review of the topic in the talks following this one.

 Karma: Where Karma Originates